-Wastes scheduled for off-island disposal will be sent as one waste shipment at the end of the 2012 field season.
 Wastes will be transported by barge from NE Cape to Seattle, Washington (intermediate stops are anticipated), and then sent by truck and/or rail to their respective disposal/recycling facilities.

 1.6 TREATMENT, RECYCLING, AND DISPOSAL

 Hazardous materials, hazardous wastes, and solid wastes removed from the site and generated during removal activities will be treated, recycled, or disposed of as listed in Table 1-3.